Cost-Effective Design of Grid-tied Community Microgrid: Results

-\subsubsection{Sensitivity Analysis of LCOE}
+\subsubsection{Sensitivity analysis of LCOE}

 the sensitivity of the LCOE to key economic parameters is illustrated in Fig. \ref{fig:ch4_f6}.
 The economic parameters considered in this test include electricity purchase price, sellback price, battery capital cost, and PV capital cost.
-The analysis reveals the relative influence of these parameters on the system economics. \begin{itemize} \item \textbf{Electricity Purchase Price:} The LCOE exhibits significant sensitivity to the electricity purchase price, with a 20\% increase resulting in an approximately 10\% increase in the LCOE.
-This observation suggests that grid electricity costs remain a predominant factor in the overall MG economics, underscoring the importance of self-sufficiency through optimized renewable energy integration. \item \textbf{Sellback Price:} The sellback price demonstrates a relatively minor influence on LCOE, indicating that revenue generated from excess energy exports does not substantially affect overall cost-effectiveness.
-This observation emphasizes the necessity for efficient on-site utilization and storage mechanisms rather than dependence on feed-in tariffs. \item \textbf{Battery and PV Capital Costs:} Battery capital costs demonstrate a more pronounced influence on LCOE compared to PV capital costs, as evidenced by the steeper slope in Fig. \ref{fig:f7}.
+This analysis reveals the relative influence of each parameter on system economics and identifies the components most critical to cost optimization. \begin{itemize} \item \textbf{Electricity purchase price:} The LCOE exhibits significant sensitivity to the electricity purchase price, with a 20\% increase resulting in an approximately 10\% increase in the LCOE.
+This observation suggests that grid electricity costs remain a predominant factor in the overall MG economics, reinforcing the need for self-sufficiency through optimized renewable energy integration. \item \textbf{Sellback price:} The sellback price demonstrates a relatively minor influence on LCOE, implying that revenue from excess energy exports contributes little to overall cost-effectiveness.
+This observation emphasizes the necessity for efficient on-site utilization and storage mechanisms rather than dependence on feed-in tariffs. \item \textbf{Battery and PV capital costs:} Battery capital costs demonstrate a more pronounced influence on LCOE compared to PV capital costs, as evidenced by the steeper slope in Fig. \ref{fig:ch4_f6}.
 A 20\% increase in battery costs results in an approximately 5\% increase in the LCOE, whereas PV cost variations yield a more gradual LCOE change.
 This observation suggests that battery storage optimization is critical for ensuring cost-effective MG operation, particularly in scenarios with high renewable energy penetration. \end{itemize}